Integrality of twisted L-values of elliptic curves: Examples

-This example illustrates that one cannot hope to link the non-integrality of $\LL(E,\chi)$ to the appearance of new torsion points defined over $K_\chi$ in the same way as we were able to do for $\LLa(E,\chi)$.
+This example illustrates that one cannot hope to link the non-integrality of $\LL(E,\chi)$ to the appearance of new torsion points defined over $K_\chi$ in the same way as we were able to do for $\LLa(E,\chi)$ in Corollary~\ref{lachi_tors_cor}.

 \end{enumerate}